There are only five living members of the Hitler family. If they have their way, the family bloodline will stop with them.

 However, historians discovered that though the Hitler family had been small, five Hitler descendants were still alive.

 Before Adolf’s father, Alois, had married his mother, Klara, he had been married to a woman named Franni.
-With Franni, Alois had had two children, Alois Jr. and Angela.
+With Franni, Alois had two children, Alois Jr. and Angela.

 Alois Jr. changed his name after the war and had two children, William and Heinrich.
 William is the Stuart-Houston boys’ father.